Ryvenay/AFP2/doc/system_plan.md

 - **img:** A path that shows the location of and image of the product
 - **category:** The main category of the product.

+### Address
+Users certain addresses are stored in this table, which enables ordering without registration.
+Both shipping and billing address is stored here.
+- **id:** Unique number used for identification
+- **country:** The country of the address.
+- **post_code:** Different countries have different postal code format, so this field is not validated.
+- **city:** The city of the address.
+- **street:** The street name.
+- **house:** House number with all necessary other information (floor, door, building, etc.)
+- **note:** Additional information about the shipping or the order.

 ## 8.2 Helper tables

 For some table connections additional "helper" tables are required.